pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 4. the effect of the use upon the potential market for or value of the copyrighted work.

 ## Granting Rights
-So, all this copyright protection is pretty good for you as an author.
-But, let's assume for a moment that you want to make money with the book your wrote.
+Let's assume for a moment that you want to make money with the book you wrote.
-So, you probably don't want anyone else selling it for themselves.
-Well, by default, nobody can sell your work, except you, under copyright law.
+You probably don't want anyone else selling it for themselves and, by default, nobody can, except you, under copyright law.

+But existing copyright law, the kind you get by default when the glue dries on your noodle art, does not have any provisions for some of the other things you may want to do with your work.

-But, let's assume you also want to get famous, or at least promote your career, or you want to pass around useful information, like what you would find in a textbook, and allow other people to add to it and improve it along the way.
+But, let's assume you also want to get famous, or at least promote your career, or you want to pass around useful information, like what you would find in a textbook, and allow other people to be able add to it and improve it along the way.
 In that case, you need to grant each person written permission to create derivative works, and distribute your work and their work, while making them promise to give you credit for the original.
 That doesn't sound too bad until you consider we live in a world where our work is getting zipped around the